Raymond-exe/astromech/SETUP.md

     sudo apt update
     sudo apt upgrade
     ```
-    (Optional) After that's done, run `rpi-update` to grab any firmware updates for your Pi and `sudo reboot` to reboot and apply them.
 2. **Install dependencies:**
     We'll be depending on several packages for front-end stuff, I/O, or version management, you can install separately (using `sudo apt install <package-name>`) or together using this single-line command:
     ```